 Dress like you're going hiking.
 Comfortable, autumn clothing, and good footwear.
-Open-toed shoes, sandals, and flip-flops are not permitted.
+Your clothes may get dirty!
+Open-toed shoes, sandals, and flip-flops are NOT permitted.
 Evenings may be cold; jackets are recommended.

 YES!
 The smallest openings are a creepy cramped 20" square and a 15"x30" rectangular opening.
 This is not a problem for most people.
 However, if you absolutely cannot handle it, make your fear known and a security guard will escort you through a much larger bypass.
 Note that when you use a bypass passageway, you will not experience all the thrills and terrors we have in store for you.

 Not if you're careful.
 There are some water-based features that suddenly "explode" and may get you a bit wet.
 Or if one of your "friends" splashes you from the swamp or the many water attractions, then all bets are off.
 Portions of the haunt are out-doors, so if it rains or snows, well... you'll be part of nature.